fatmahussein252/HTTP-server/README.md

 ## HTTP Server

-This repository contains my implementation of a HTTP server in C. The server is capable of handling basic HTTP requests and supports dynamic content generation through CGI script.
+This repository contains my implementation of an HTTP server in C. The server is capable of handling basic HTTP requests and supports dynamic content generation through CGI script.

 ### Features